-Employee Innovativeness was assessed by nine statements and Table 4.1 presents the relevant result which shows that on the scale of 1 to 5 (where 5= the greatest extent and 1 is the lowest extent).
+The employee pro-activeness was assessed by nine measures as shown in Table 4.1.
+Table 4.1 presents the relevant result which shows that on the scale of 1 to 5 (where 5= the greatest extent and 1 is the lowest extent).